onimsi/hackaton-project/README.md

 # API_With_SwaggerDoc
 API built with express.
 The api has endpoint for user registeration, user login, user authentication profile page, logout and more.
-Password is hash with passport.js
+Password is hash with passport.js.

-Swagger API Documention gives full explanation and guide on how to use the API.
+The Swagger API Documention gives full explanation and guide on how to use the API.

 To get started running the code on your system locally -